mj28007/Healthcare/README.md

 # Overview

-This project is part of a Healthcare Data Analysis case study completed during a course.
+This project presents an interactive Healthcare Analytics Dashboard built using Microsoft Excel.
 It focuses on analyzing hospital data and building an interactive dashboard in Excel to derive meaningful insights.

 # Objective